Six tips to optimize your Store for mobile

 Consumers are spending more and more time on their mobile devices, fuelling growth in mobile retail.
 Mobile has changed the way people shop – in 2021, 69% of all Store visits were made from a mobile device.1

 We know that with the myriad of screen sizes, resolutions, device types and browsers, designing for both mobile and desktop customers is complex and constantly evolving.
-To get you started, we’re sharing six tips from the Stores design team that will help you optimise your Store for mobile shoppers.
+To get you started, we’re sharing six tips from the Stores design team that will help you optimize your Store for mobile shoppers.

 Take advantage of the Store Builder mobile-first update

 You can now easily create a mobile or desktop view of your Store, and a version of your Store will automatically get created for the other device.
-When building your Store, you can switch between device views to see the progress of your design in real time and add assets that are optimised for each device.
+When building your Store, you can switch between device views to see the progress of your design in real time and add assets that are optimized for each device.

 Why is the Store Builder mobile-first update important?